-- Manipulator The prescribed transport position of the manipulator must be observed.
-Transportation must be carried out in accordance with the operating instructions or assembly instructions of the manipulator. - Robot controller The robot controller must be transported and installed in an upright position.
-Avoid vibrations and impacts during transportation in order to prevent damage to the robot controller.
+- ManipulatorThe prescribed transport position of the manipulator must be observed.
+Transportation must be carried out in accordance with the operating instructions or assembly instructions of the robot. - Robot controller The prescribed transport position of the robot controller must be observed.
 Transportation must be carried out in accordance with the operating instructions or assembly instructions of the robot controller.